CURocketry/E-S-Special-Projects/README.md

 # E&S Special Projects
 This is where all the non-payload or research related E&S projects go.
 Below you can find a list and short description of all projects in this repo.
+## Airbrake
+All E&S work on the airbrake project.
 ## ES Datalogger
 All purpose datalogger for model rockets.
 Logs data from a 9-DoF IMU and altimeter and saves it to an SD card.
 Powered by a 3.7V LiPo battery.
 ## SAMD21 Minimal